-INAPPROPRIATE PHYSICAL CONTACT Touching another individual including, but not limited to: hitting/kicking/pushing, horseplay, spitting (cross-reference Bullying) Not available as an option Not available as an option Not available as an option Making physical contact with an adult in a manner which causes injury Not available as an option Not available as an option Not available as an option Intentional infliction of or attempt to inflict bodily harm upon another which creates a grave risk of death or serious physical injury Not available as an option Not available as an option INCITING A DISTURBANCE Actions that prevent the beginning, continuation, or end of the school's normal operations; such as initiating a false alarm of the school's fire/security alarm, large-scale physical conflicts Not available as an option Not available as an option Not available as an option
+4 distressed (the victim's response to the act must be reasonable for a person of that age).
+PHYSICAL AGGRESSION Touching another individual including, but not limited to: hitting/kicking/pushing, spitting (cross-reference, Bullying) Not available as an option • • Not available as an option Not available as an option Making physical contact with an adult in a manner which causes minor injury (outside medical care is not required) Not available as an option Not available as an option • • Not available as an option Intentional infliction of or attempt to inflict bodily harm upon another which creates a grave risk of death or serious physical injury Unintentional bodily harm caused by extreme physical aggression.
+Medical care is required.
+Not available as an option Not available as an option Not available as an option • • INCITING A DISTURBANCE Actions that prevent the beginning, continuation, or end of the school's normal operations; such as initiating a false alarm of the school's fire/security alarm, largescale physical conflicts Not available as an option Not available as an option Not available as an option • •